All content © 2012-2016 ORIVeDA • All rights reserved. Nothing is allowed to be reproduced without permission.

 Phyto-sterols are powerful therapeutic ingredients; of the phyto-sterols present in Chaga 45% is lanosterol, 25% inotodiol and the remaining 30% consists of ergosterol, fecosterol and several others.
 In vivo and in vitro research showed a direct anti-cancer effect of both lanosterol and inotodiol.
 Lanosterol also has an anti-viral effect.

 Although several internet sources state that Chaga contains both betulin and betulinic acid in a digestible form we have not been able to find any base for this claim.
-Chaga does not contain high percentages of these components; ± 2% is about the maximum achievable (in an extract).
-Several websites nevertheless do claim high percentages (we’ve come across claims up to 5 %) in their Chaga products, but without exception the ‘supplement facts’ label on their product does not list betulinic acid.
+Chaga does not contain a high percentage of these components; ± 3% is about the maximum achievable (in an extract).
+Several websites nevertheless do claim high percentages (we’ve come across claims up to 5 %) in their Chaga products, but without exception they cannot show a Certificate of Analysis backing this up, nor does the ‘supplement facts’ label on their product list betulinic acid.
 It is against the law to provide unverifiable or false information on the supplement facts label.

 Chaga will have different properties, depending on where it has been harvested, just like oranges from California have different properties than oranges from Sri Lanka.
-So far, Siberian Chaga and Chaga harvested in the Chinese Changbai mountains were found to have the highest therapeutic potency, most likely due to the extreme environmental conditions.
-Most research was done with samples from these areas.
+So far, Chaga that grew under extreme environmental conditions was found to have the highest therapeutic potency.
+Although Russian scientists were the first to research Chaga, almost all of the more recent research is done in SE-Asia, using samples from areas such as N-Korea, the Changbai mountains (China) and Hokkaido (Japan).

 Sometimes research is using cultivated Chaga, but it is obvious that the outcome of this research should be strictly separated from the results achieved with wild-harvested Chaga.
 Cultivated Chaga can and will have a different composition and therapeutic properties, depending on the conditions under which it was grown (different types of substrate, environmental conditions, etc.).
 Wild Chaga takes three to five years before it can be harvested; it is clear its qualities will not be matched by a cultivated petri-dish product that is only several weeks old.

-And another, very important point to keep in mind is this: many of Chaga’s therapeutically interesting metabolites are only developing as a side effect of the on-going struggle with the trees defense systems.
+And another, very important point to keep in mind is this (it was already touched upon): many of Chaga’s therapeutically interesting metabolites appear to develop only as a side effect of the harsh environment which it tends to favor and the on-going struggle with the trees defense systems.
 Cultivated Chaga is not involved in a struggle for survival, and therefore will not develop these secondary metabolites.
 Cultivation techniques must be improved significantly and should be standardized before they can produce reliable Chaga of a consistent quality with therapeutic properties.

 Some Chaga producers are currently already selling cultivated Chaga, using the therapeutic properties of wild-harvested Chaga to market it to their customers.
 This is misleading, to say the least.
 Read ‘The Future of Chaga‘ (below) for additional details.